Notexe/h3-simple-key-event-helper/README.md

 ---

+## Known issues

+-   Toggling the `m_bEnabled` property results it keybinds not being set correctly if you are using the dynamic object method.
+I suspect the game for some reason falls back to the m_sModifierKeyName and m_sKeyName properties.
+    -   Workaround: Use the Enable/Disable pins instead.

 ## Usage

 This helper mod allows you to setup custom keybinds which you can then use to fire pins in your mod.
 Please reference this mod in the "requirements" section in your mod's manifest like so: